tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

  return pd.DataFrame(list(top_10.items()), columns=['word', 'count'])
 ```

-* The join() method can be used to combine multiple strings into one long string.
+* The `join()` method can be used to combine multiple strings into one long string.

-* We next run the defined process_text function over this string to get the list of words needed for the Counter function.
-Once the most frequent words are selected with most_common, all we need to do is to put them into a DataFrame.
+* We next run the defined `process_text` function over this string to get the list of words needed for the Counter function.
+Once the most frequent words are selected with `most_common`, all we need to do is to put them into a DataFrame.

-* One way of transforming the dictionary is to turn it into a list of tuples first with the .items() method.
+* One way of transforming the dictionary is to turn it into a list of tuples first with the `.items()` method.

 * The bigram Counter function, shown below, is very similar.
-The difference is that instead of going right to the Counter function after we preprocess the text, we apply the ngram function first, with two as the n argument.
+The difference is that instead of going right to the Counter function after we preprocess the text, we apply the ngram function first, with two as the `n` argument.

 ```python
 def bigram_counter(corpus):